Submitted your visa application? You'll have to wait approximately 15 working days before you receive your decision from the Home Office.

 Tell us if you are delayed

-It's very important that you tell us if you are going to be late arriving to the UK – this would be if you will miss the registration day where you will enrol in the university or the last course acceptance date stated on your CAS.
+It's very important that you tell us if you are going to be late arriving to the UK – in particular, if you will miss registration day (where you enrol in the university) or the last course acceptance date stated on your CAS.
 We will then agree whether or not you are still able to join the course at a later date.